← Back to home page

 Be careful, it may happen that the edema does not disappear 100%.

-Ptosis: shortening of the eyelid levator muscle
+Ptosis: cutaneous shortening of the levator apparatus

 Ptosis is a drooping of the eyelid's free edge due to an abnormally weak contraction of the eyelid's levator muscle.
 When the residual contraction is sufficient (around 8 mm), the free edge can be raised by shortening the muscle.